 Man facing homicide charges in connection with deadly Rt.
 28 crash

 PITTSBURGH (KDKA) -- A Tarentum man is facing homicide charges in connection with a deadly crash along Rt.
-28 earlier this month.
+28 over a year ago.

-According to police paperwork, 77-year-old Frederick Fattman is facing numerous charges, including homicide by vehicle for his role as the driver of a vehicle that was involved in a deadly crash in early July.
+According to police paperwork, 77-year-old Frederick Fattman is facing numerous charges, including homicide by vehicle for his role as the driver of a vehicle that was involved in a deadly crash in early July of 2021.

 Pennsylvania State Police officers were dispatched to the scene of a single-vehicle crash in the southbound lanes of Rt.
 28 in Harrison Township.